Is Income Protection Worth It? The Pros And Cons

 - Autoimmune disorders: Conditions like rheumatoid arthritis or lupus that may lead to prolonged periods of disability.

-- Obesity: Being significantly overweight can increase the likelihood of other health complications like hypertension or sleep apnea.
+- Obesity: Being significantly overweight can increase the likelihood of other health complications like hypertension or sleep apnoea.

 - Cancer history: A history of cancer, even if currently in remission.

 Similarly, if you have a high-stress or dangerous occupation, your insurer might raise your premiums or may not be able to cover you.
 This is because there’s a higher chance that you’ll need to make a claim as a result of being unable to work due to illness or injury.
-You should take these factors into account when questioning if Income Insurance is worth it.
+You should take these factors into account when questioning if income protection insurance is worth it.

 2) Your policy may have exclusions